chappers/CarND-Behavioral-Cloning-P3/writeup_report.md

 I found trying to capture "good" behavior was sufficient in generating a car which would successfully drive around the track.

 It was important to provide examples over portions of the track (at least in recording), because it is fairly difficult to drive "perfectly" for the _whole_ track and much easier to focus on small portions.
+This was done for both track 1 and track 2.

 The recovery moves were not totally necessary, as I found that sometimes it would result in "worse" behavior.
 Rather, driving aggressively around corners was helpful (especially past the bridge) in training the car to make steeper turns.